Wuji (philosophy): Zhuangzi

-The Zhuangzi uses wuqiong quoting a relativistic theory from the School of Names philosopher Hui Shi; (tr.
-Mair 1994:344) "The southern direction is limitless yet it has a limit."
+The Zhuangzi uses wuqiong quoting a relativistic theory from the School of Names philosopher Hui Shi; "The southern direction is limitless yet it has a limit."

 Xunzi

 The (c.
-3rd century BCE) Confucianist Xunzi uses wuji "boundless" three times.
-One context describing a legendary horse parallels it with wuqiong "inexhaustible".
+3rd century BCE) Confucian text Xunzi uses wuji (meaning 'boundless') three times.
+In one context it is used to describe a legendary horse and is paralleled with wuqiong, used to mean "inexhaustible".